atweiden/tantum/docs/Syntax.md

 - Description lines can be optionally accompanied with one or more exclamation marks (`!`)
-- Like hashtags, at least one leading whitespace must precede the exclamation marks
+- Like tags, at least one leading whitespace must precede the exclamation marks
 - Exclamation marks may appear clustered together (`!!!`), separated by whitespace or both (`! !! ! !!!`)
-  - Exclamation marks may also appear intermixed with hashtags, separated by whitespace
+  - Exclamation marks may also appear intermixed with tags, separated by whitespace

 #### Unacceptable (not a bare exclamation point)